SmingHub/Sming/samples/Basic_rBoot/README.rst

 flash (old style) then Sming will automatically create two separately linked roms.
 If you are flashing a single rom to multiple 1MB flash blocks, all using the same offset inside their 1MB blocks, only a single rom is created.
-See the rBoot readme for further details.
+See :component:`rboot` for further details.

--  If using a very small flash (e.g. 512k) there may be no room for a spiffs fileystem, disable it with *DISABLE_SPIFFS = 1*
+-  If using a very small flash (e.g. 512k) there may be no room for a spiffs fileystem, so use *HWCONFIG = standard*
 -  After building copy all the rom*.bin files to the root of your web server.